alexsyj/cozy_crumb/_posts/2026-01-14-excel-biometric-analytics.md

 ## Project Resources

 You can view and download the raw data, cleaning logic, and final dashboard directly from my repository:

+Enter the essets folder upon clicking the link below and you'll see all the files I've used.

 📂 [View Project Files on GitHub](https://github.com/alexsyj/cozy_crumb)